|

 choice.
 It gives the best detail, works best in shallow water and at speed,

-"noise" and undesired echoes.
-Target definition is also better with these
+and typically shows less "noise" and undesired echoes.
+Target definition is

-higher frequencies.
-This is the ability to display two fish as two separate
+also better with these higher frequencies.
+This is the ability to display two

-echoes instead of one "blob" on the screen.
+fish as two separate echoes instead of one "blob" on the screen.

 There are some applications where a 50 kHz frequency is best.
 Typically, a 50